Why Should I Foster?

-- You provide the daily care and maintenance of your foster dog.
+- Daily care and maintenance of your foster dog.

-- You bring your foster to as many adoption events as possible.
+- Bring the foster dog to as many adoption events as possible.

-- You help your adoption coordinator (AC) by providing up to date information and description of your foster and participating in the screening of potential adopters.
+- Help your adoption coordinator (AC) by providing up to date information and description of your foster and participating in the screening of potential adopters.